evanmays/lima/README.md

 You should end up with 400 QA pairs from stack exchange.
 This takes me about 2 hours.

 Then i run the script `python3 compare.py stackexchange` which tells me there's 20% overlap with my dataset versus the version that the LIMA team published.

+Pushshift (reddit data source for LIMA) is no longer online.
+Their data is hosted by [the eye](https://the-eye.eu/redarcs/).